Healthy Homes Assessment Jervoistown

 What We Do

-We value your money and conduct detailed examinations to make sure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the exciting aspects of buying or owning the home.
+We value your money We will conduct comprehensive checks to make sure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning a home.

-We offer a wide range of services to ensure that you are fully informed of the condition of any property you might be contemplating buying or selling along with other solutions.
+We are specialised in a range of solutions to make sure that you are completely informed of the condition of any property that you might be contemplating buying or selling and also other solutions.

-With our systemised approach to your property inspection and the most up-to-date software technology with digital photos embedded into your Report, you are able to actually see any issues that may be identified.
-Thanks to our detailed reporting it’s no wonder that we get so many clients recommending our service to family and friends.
+With our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in the reports, you can actually see any issues that may be identified.
+Thanks to our detailed report, it’s not surprising that we receive so many referrals from clients our service to family and friends.

 • Pre Purchase & Pre Sale Reports